genevieve-me/genevieve-me.github.io/resume/Genevieve_Mendoza_resume.typ

 - Trained BERT-based language models for document understanding and implemented full-stack RAG pipeline for new user recommendation engine
 - Shipped a high-throughput data processing service in Rust that processes 300K+ weekly signals, optimizing memory usage and concurrency handling to reduce latency
 - Improved core API response speeds by 90x through SQL query tuning and trimmed over 30\% of yearly cloud spend by eliminating cloud inefficiencies
-- Engineered CI pipelines for all projects from scratch, enabling automated continuous deployment and reducing developer toil to nearly zero
 - Architected new event-driven data streaming system on AWS and migrated all services to containerized deployments managed entirely with IaC
+- Engineered new CI pipelines from scratch, increasing deploy frequency by >10x and reducing manual developer toil
 - Brought adoption of full-stack observability with OpenTelemetry from 0% to 95%, uncovering bugs and cutting median time to restore service by over half
 - Proactively eliminated security risks by identifying and mitigating leaked credentials with secret scanning and implementing role-based access controls
 - Improved developer experience by documenting legacy cronjobs and consolidating 40% of unmaintained lines of code into the primary data processing service